moisose/moisose/README.md

 <h1 align="left"> Hi, I'm Mois! 👋</h1>

 I am a Software Engineering student at the Instituto Tecnológico de Costa Rica.
 I am a creative, friendly and responsible person.
 I am a hard worker, organized and I like teamwork.
 I'm always in constant learning, I consider it very important.
 I've worked on projects with C++, Java and Python.
 I also manage relational and non-relational databases.
-Currently I'm also studying front end development with HTML, CSS, Javascript and REACT.
+Currently I'm also studying Cloud Computing.
 I've a Medium Level Diploma in Advertising Design, so I like to combine the programming part with design whenever possible.

 ## Contact me: